fdznoriega/TextGame/readme.txt

 ----What is this?----
-Text-based adventure game that takes inputs through terminal.
+Text-based adventure game written in Java.
+Planned to take inputs through terminal, but designed to do more.

 ----How do I use it?----